We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 6. Do not pop the floss in and out between the teeth as this will inflame and cut the gums.

-If you have any questions about the correct way to brush or floss, please contact our office.
+If you have any questions about the correct way to brush or floss, please contact us online or call our office in Charlotte at (704) 544-2224.

 Patient Forms